dhenkes/vue2-ace/README.md

 <editor :content="variable" :lang="'html'"></editor>

 <editor :content="variable" :theme="'github'"></editor>

+<editor :content="variable" :sync="true"></editor>
 ```

+The theme can be changed after the component already has been mounted.
+Just
+change the string of the theme-variable.

+To sync the content of the editor to the original content-variable, set the
+sync prop to true.
+Watch out: Every time the the original variable updates, the
+editor will also update it's content.

 If you want to use another lang or theme, don't forget to import it.